FlowFuse/website/src/node-red/protocol/websocket.md

 # {{meta.title}}

-In this documentation, you will learn how to use WebSocket in Node-RED for communication.
+Let's look at how to use WebSocket in Node-RED for communication.
 We will explain the concepts through practical examples, covering how to connect and communicate as a WebSocket client and how to build a WebSocket server using Node-RED to communicate with clients.

 ## What is Websocket?